 The glycol flow control concept utilizes both manual valves and electronic proportional flow control valves (Figure 6).
-Each major Antenna Electronics location will utilize an electronic proportional flow control valve that adjusts the total flow of glycol to that location.
-Each consumer of glycol (e.g. cold plate, heat exchanger, etc.) will have a manual flow control valve that will be set such that the required flow of glycol is met for each piece of equipment in that location.
+The Front End enclosure and the WVR will utilize an electronic proportional flow control valve that adjusts the total flow of glycol to that location.
+The other major Antenna Electronics locations may use an electronic proportional flow control valve as necessary, but it is not anticipated at this time.
+Each consumer of glycol (e.g. cold plate, heat exchanger, etc) will have a manual flow control valve that will be set such that the required flow of glycol is met for each piece of equipment in that location.
 Once all manual valves are set, the proportional flow control valves can regulate the flow, and the temperature of the equipment should all basically track together.
 The proportional flow control valves can also adjust the flow based on need or environmental conditions.
 The level of feedback and the required level of precision are TBD.
 The proportional flow control valves will most likely adjust flow rates based on monitored electronics temperatures.
 The glycol chiller will have a bypass valve in order to compensate for changing flow at each Antenna Electronics location.